 About Karl Strobl:

-In my working life, I am now COO and co-founder of Praedium Consulting Malta (PCM for short), an Explosive-Remnants-of-War Risk-Management company, which also owns MAT Kosovo, a globally renowned humanitarian mine action and humanitarian EOD school.
-On the side, I am a board member at several financial and non-financial businesses in Malta, and I teach, both at University and at private institutions.
-I used to be in charge of global investment businesses for many years, including global equity trading at Deutsche Bank’s Asset Management Division, structured products globally both at Deutsche Bank and ABN AMRO Bank, and retirement solutions globally.
+In my working life, I am now COO and co-founder of Praedium Consulting Malta (PCM for short), an Explosive-Remnants-of-War Risk-Management company, which also owns MAT Kosovo, a globally renowned mine action and EOD school.
+On the side, I am a board member at financial and non-financial businesses in Malta, and I teach, both at University and at private institutions.
+I was in charge of global investment businesses for many years, including global equity trading at Deutsche Bank’s Asset Management Division, structured products globally both at Deutsche Bank and ABN AMRO Bank, and retirement solutions globally.
 Before then, I was a theoretical particle physicist and applied mathematician, teaching at Sussex University.

 I love books (history, philosophy, science, novels, economics), music across the board (world, metal, blues, choral, etc etc), maths, games and game theory, puzzles, and physics.